EyasuTeshome/shifttracker/job-search/JSR-the-CARL-format.md

 ### Guiding questions and examples for the 4 elements

-In the following Web page from Edinburgh University, review the guiding questions you can use when thinking about each element of the CARL model and analyze some examples:
+In the following webpage from Edinburgh University, review the guiding questions you can use when thinking about each element of the CARL model and analyze some examples:

 - [The CARL model of reflection](https://www.ed.ac.uk/reflection/reflectors-toolkit/reflecting-on-experience/carl#:~:text=better%20for%20you.-,Context,-Here%20you%20will)